ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/boosting.dotnet.markdown

 {NOTE: }

-* When querying with some filtering conditions,
-  a basic score is calculated for each document in the results by the underlying engine.
+* When querying with some filtering conditions, a basic **score** is calculated by the underlying engine for each document in the results.

-* Providing a __boost value__ to some fields allows you to prioritize the resulting documents.
+* Providing a **boost value** to selected fields allows prioritization of the resulting documents.
-  The boost value is integrated with the basic score, making the document rank higher.
+  The boos value is integrated with the basic score, increasing the document rank.

-  Automatic ordering of the results by the score is [configurable](../indexes/boosting#automatic-score-based-ordering).
+* The automatic ordering of results by their score is [configurable](../indexes/boosting#automatic-score-based-ordering).

 * Boosting can be achieved in the following ways:

-    * __At query time__:
+    * **At query time**:
-      Apply a boost factor to searched terms at query time - see article [Boost search results](../client-api/session/querying/text-search/boost-search-results).
+      By applying a boost factor to searched terms at query time (see [Boost search results](../client-api/session/querying/text-search/boost-search-results)).

-    * __Via index definition__:
+    * **Via index definition**:
-      Apply a boost factor in your index definition - as described in this article.
+      By applying a boost factor in the index definition, as described in this article.

 * In this page:
     * [Assign a boost factor to an index-field](../indexes/boosting#assign-a-boost-factor-to-an-index-field)
     * [Assign a boost factor to the index-entry](../indexes/boosting#assign-a-boost-factor-to-the-index-entry)